learning-dev/udacity-MLND/capstone/capstone_report.md

 The bidirectional RNN that takes in reverse output an input which is time specific.
 It drastically increases the accuracy.
 The dataset used here is MIT OCR dataset and model is evaluated by using split and shuffle technique of the dataset.
 Sixty-six percent of the data is used for training and rest is used for testing.
 The model is robust enough to take any dataset with the only condition of being the similar dimension to that MIT OCR dataset

+There are methods in the project that can handle the preprocessing like padding, setting the datasets in the right dimension.
+It means that it can handle datasets with some pre-processing.
+It is robust as we are using shuffle and split method for training the model which ensures that there is no overfitting and also ensures that model is learning at a great rate.

 ### Justification